 AIDS was first described in 1981, but retrospective studies on serum specimens from Zaire (now Congo) indicate that the virus has existed since 1959.
 Other studies have shown that HIV has been circulating in humans for longer than that, probably since the end of the 19th century.

-One of the two human viruses, HIV-2, is closely related to the SIV that infects mangabey monkeys living in West Africa.
-It is therefore possible that humans may have been contaminated after being bitten by these monkeys.
-HIV-1 may have been spread by chimpanzees and gorillas; some of whom living in Cameroon and Gabon are carriers of an SIV that is closely related to HIV-1.
+The animal reservoir of HIV-1 are chimpanzees and gorillas in West-Central Africa.
+It is possible that hunters got exposed to the SIV present in chimpanzees and gorillas.
+The other human virus, HIV-2, is closely related to the SIV that infects mangabey monkeys living in West Africa.
+It is possible that humans may have been contaminated after being bitten by these monkeys.

 Since 1981, when the HIV epidemic was discovered, the virus has spread from Africa to North America and subsequently to Europe.
-Homosexuals with multiple partners were the first to be affected in the United States.
+Men having sex with men were the first to be reported in the United States.
 The epidemic was then observed in blood transfusion patients, hemophiliacs, and drug addicts, emphasizing the risks of blood-borne transmission.
 In Asia, the disease only emerged around 1986-87, firstly in Thailand and then in other Southeast Asian countries.
-Prostitution and intravenous drug use were major factors in the spread of HIV in these countries.
-The most common mode of HIV transmission worldwide is currently heterosexual intercourse.
-It is estimated that some 37 million people are currently infected (see AIDS in figures).
+Sex working and intravenous drug use were major factors in the spread of HIV in these countries.
+Intravenous drug use were also major factors for spreading in some regions in Europe and North America.
+HIV also continues to spread among men having sex with men and from mother to child.
+Of note, the most common mode of HIV transmission worldwide is heterosexual intercourse.
+It is estimated that some 38 million people are currently infected (see AIDS in figures).

 At the Institut Pasteur

-Research on HIV/AIDS is one of the major targets of the Institut Pasteur in Paris and the Institut Pasteur International Network, in the countries that are most affected by the epidemic.
+Among the study and fight against infectious diseases, including Covid-19, the research on HIV/AIDS continues to be a major target of the Institut Pasteur in Paris and the Institut Pasteur International Network, in the countries that are most affected by the epidemic.

-This research is carried out in close partnership with the French National Agency for Research on AIDS and Viral Hepatitis (ANRS), and the Vaccine Research Institute (VRI).
+This research is carried out in close partnership with the French National Agency for Research on AIDS and emerging infectious diseases (ANRS-MIE), and the Vaccine Research Institute (VRI).

 AIDS research at the Institut Pasteur